 The company behind the former ‘Made Television’ local TV network launches a new offshoot for audiences in Greater Manchester.

-It’s the first time a local TV company has made a rival service available in an area served by a competitor, with the Montgomery Media controlled service gone live this week.
+It’s the first time a local TV company has made a rival service available in an area served by a competitor, with the Montgomery Media controlled service being added to the Freeview EPG this week.

 Manchester’s official local TV licence is awarded to the operator of That’s TV, which broadcasts on channel 7, using Freeview capacity reserved for the designated local TV service.
 Manchester TV is available on Freeview channel 99 via the commercial MTN multiplex from the Winter Hill transmitter.